 I left Colorado in the late 1990s to find a bigger and wilder place.
 Alaska fit that bill, and Juneau became my home base with a ski area, glaciers, water access, and a great community.
 After my mortgage banking career, I wanted to turn my love of mountaineering into a vocation especially after naturalist guiding in Denali National Park.
 I have a masters in geography (glaciology) and have instructed environmental science and geography courses at UAS for six years.
 I enjoy taking cabin trips and family adventures in the state.
 In the winter I can be found striding on Juneau’s cross country ski trails.

-I was born in Fairbanks Alaska but grew up in Southern California.
-I surfed, snorkeled and hiked around California and Baja from a young age and developed a love for being outdoors and respect for animals and the environment.
-Coming to Juneau is a chance to explore a new environment and feels like I’m coming back home.
+I was born in Fairbanks, Alaska but grew up in Southern California.
+I surfed, snorkeled and hiked around California and Baja where I developed a love for the outdoors, and respect for animals and the environment.
+Coming to Juneau is a chance to explore a new environment, and feels like I’m back home.